IBM/fabcar-blockchain-sample/README.md

     - The <b>enroll id</b> and <b>enroll secret</b> for your app admin, which we earlier provided as `app-admin` and `app-adminpw`
     - The orgMSP ID, which we provided as `org1msp`
     - The caName, which can be found in your connection json file under "organization" -> "org1msp" -> certificateAuthorities".
 This would be like an IP address and a port.
+    - Update gateway discovery to `{ enabled: true, asLocalhost: false }` to connect to IBP

 > the current default setup is to connect to a local fabric instance from VS Code